michae1T/michael-scripts/README.md

 is one match it will be opened automatically.
 Line number will be applied to the selected file.

+It will also recognise and strip the a/ and b/ from the beggining of diff paths to minimise keystrokes when working with git.

 [1]: https://github.com/michae1T/michael-bootstrap
 [2]: https://github.com/bogado/file-line.git